← Back to blog

 Merfolk are one of the oldest creature types in Magic, and they've quietly become one of the strongest kindred strategies in Commander.
 They draw cards, they tap for value, they make each other unblockable, and they go wide fast enough to close games before your opponents realize what happened.

-Here are the best merfolk cards for your Commander deck, from must-run lords to the sneaky role players that push the archetype over the top.
+This guide covers both halves of a Merfolk EDH deck: the best Merfolk commanders to build around, then the best Merfolk cards to fill out the 99, from must-run lords to the sneaky role players that push the archetype over the top.

 Best Merfolk Commanders